teekennedy/dotfiles/README.md

     tree       `# Pretty prints directory contents` \
     watch      `# Run commands repeatedly`

+# If you get an error: 'command not found: #' when running the above, either
+# remove the inline comments or run 'setopt interactive_comments' to fix.

 # Apps
 brew cask install \
     fantastical `# Calendar` \